hedgedoc/hedgedoc/README.md

 HedgeDoc lets you create real-time collaborative markdown notes.
 Have a look at [our website](https://hedgedoc.org) for more details.

-**Important:** We are currently working on HedgeDoc 2, a complete rewrite of HedgeDoc.
+⚠️⚠️⚠️ **Important:** We are currently working on HedgeDoc 2, a complete rewrite of HedgeDoc.
 Please note the following:

-- This branch contains the latest development code and does not implement all features yet.
-If you are looking for the 1.x source code, have a look at the `master` branch.
+- This branch contains the latest development code and does not implement all features yet. **If you are looking for the 1.x source code, have a look at the `master` branch.**
 - HedgeDoc 2 will be split in two components: the backend (this repo) and the frontend in the [react-client repo](https://github.com/hedgedoc/react-client).
 - The 1.x release is maintenance-only.
 We do not accept feature requests or PRs for this release anymore and may choose